When comparing Puerto Vallarta vs Cabo San Lucas which do you try?

 This is due to Cabo’s popularity and the demand, increasing the prices slightly.

-The average daily cost (including bed and board) for a trip to Cabo is around $36 (USD) per day, which is almost the same as Puerto Vallarta ($33).
+The average daily cost for Cabo in a place like Mar Cortez is around $36 (USD) per day. which is almost the same as Puerto Vallarta ($33).

 It’s for this reason that Puerto Vallarta is known for its budget holidays.
 Cabo isn’t far off by any means, but it’s still cheap considering the incredible surroundings.